What Is Fraud Analytics?

 How Experian can help

 Experian’s platform of fraud prevention solutions and advanced data analytics allows you to be at the forefront of fraud detection.
-The platform includes options such as:
+The platform includes options to help:

 Your business’s fraud analytics system needs to increase in sophistication faster than fraudsters are fine-tuning their own approaches.
 Experian’s robust analytics solutions utilize extensive consumer and commercial data that can be customized to your business’s unique security needs.